Stellar Cores Live Long and Prosper in Cuspy Dark Matter Halos: Introduction

 \section{Introduction}

-Dwarf galaxies, and in particular, the dwarf-spheroidal (dSph) and ultra-faint dwarf (UFD) galaxies surrounding the Milky Way, are among the Universe's most dark-matter-dominated objects.
-Both in their abundance and in their internal structure, they are key to understanding the nature of dark matter (DM).
+Dwarf galaxies, and in particular, the dwarf-spheroidal (dSph) and ultrafaint dwarf (UFD) galaxies surrounding the Milky Way, are among the Universe's most dark matter (DM)-dominated objects.
+Both in their abundance and in their internal structure, they are key to understanding the nature of DM.

 In the standard, cold dark matter (CDM) model, collisionless DM forms so-called ``cuspy" halos, characterized by a divergent inner density slope that is well described by a Navarro--Frenk--White (NFW) density profile \citep{Navarro-1997}.
 Observational tests of this prediction on scales of individual galaxies have yielded mixed results.
-While rotation curves derived for disk galaxies tend to favor ``cored" halos of near-uniform density in their central regions \citep[e.g.,][]{oh11,li20}, the diversity of observed rotation curves includes individual cases that favor NFW-like cusps \citep[e.g.,][]{oman15}.
+While rotation curves derived from disk galaxies tend to favor ``cored" halos of near-uniform density in their central regions \citep[e.g.,][]{oh11,li20}, the diversity of observed rotation curves includes individual cases that favor NFW-like cusps \citep[e.g.,][]{oman15}.

 At the smallest galactic scales, observational tests are further complicated by the fact that the Milky Way's dSph and UFD satellites are pressure-supported systems, precluding the construction and analysis of rotation curves.
 Instead, dynamical inferences of their mass distributions are based on statistical analysis of how member stars populate a 6D phase space that is typically observed in only three dimensions (projected position and line-of-sight velocity).